Sinusitis in Children

 - Keep your child away from things that cause allergy symptoms.

-- Do not force water into the sinuses.
-For example, your child should not jump into
+- Don't force water into the sinuses.
+For example, your child should not jump into water.

 - Limit time in chlorinated pools.
 The chlorine can irritate the nose and sinuses.

 - Keep you and your child up to date with immunizations.